kunchenkodm/disconnected-landlords-project/README.md

    - Text files that describe data sourced from Geovation, providing insights into land and property ownership.
 Includes notes and examples for working with these datasets.

 2. **`Public Data`**:
    - Text files describing publicly available datasets.
-These include details on the datasets and sample code to demonstrate how to process and analyse them.
+These include details on the datasets, mostly CCOD and OCOD and sample code to demonstrate how to process and analyse them using Companies House API.

 3. **`company_codes_and_psc_info.csv.zip`**:
    - A zipped CSV containing a list of company registration numbers from CCOD along with their associated PSC (Person of Significant Control) information.